 - The company uses a straightforward approach to disclose anticipated impacts as it calls out what parts of its revenue model will and will not be affected.

-- It talks about how timing of revenue recognition will be affected as follows, “However, we expect it to have an impact on the timing of revenue recognition related to our on-premise, term license contracts because the new standard requires us to recognize the majority of revenue from these contracts upon delivery of the software.
+- It talks about how the timing of revenue recognition will be affected as follows, “However, we expect it to have an impact on the timing of revenue recognition related to our on-premise, term license contracts because the new standard requires us to recognize the majority of revenue from these contracts upon delivery of the software.
 It is important to note that the vast majority of our on-premise contracts are one year in duration.”

-- Additionally, it discusses, “we expect to defer more commissions under this standard, which would reduce the amount of commission expense during the reporting period.”
+- Additionally, it discusses, “We expect to defer more commissions under this standard, which would reduce the amount of commission expense during the reporting period.”

-- Dolby Laboratories, Inc.: Q1 2019 Results – Earnings Call Transcript
+Dolby Laboratories, Inc: Q1 2019 Results – Earnings Call Transcript

 Our thoughts: This is a good earnings call transcript to review both for the company’s presentation and analysts’ questions specific to 606.
 Right at the start, the company’s CFO addresses 606 in his opening comments per the first 8 references to 606 in the transcript.
-This is worth a read as it shows the company attempting to set context and control the discussion regarding 606 and its impacts on the company.
+This is worth a read as it shows the company attempting to set the context and control the discussion regarding 606 and its impacts on the company.

-Additionally, there were key exchanges between the company and analysts where the analysts dig into how the adoption affected the timing of revenue recognition by correlating it to growth in a product/service revenue line.
+Additionally, there were key exchanges between the company and analysts where the analysts dig into how the adoption affected the timing of revenue recognition by correlating it to grow in a product/service revenue line.
 Furthermore, another interesting exchange probes the relationship between ASC 606 and cashflow as follows: